dpkg-buildflags

 Print to standard output commands that can be used to export all

-value is not given, sh is assumed.
-Only compilation flags
+is not given, sh is assumed.
+Only compilation flags starting with

-flags in the environment.
-The flag values are quoted so
+the environment.
+The flag values are quoted so the output is

 cmdline